Majdi-Aref/Password-Generator/README.md

 + This is the program I used to generate the flowchart of the "create-your-password" program.
 ## 6. 6.
 CI Python Linter
 + CI Python Linter is an online website that scrutinizes and validates Python code.
-+ The Code Institute made this program available for its students; for more details about this program, please visit: https://pep8ci.herokuapp.com/.
++ The Code Institute made this program available for its students; for more details about this program, please visit: [CI Python Linter](https://pep8ci.herokuapp.com/).
 + I used it to check and validate the run.py file of the "create-your-password" program by directly inputting the code.
 ## 6. 7.
 Colorama
 + This is a Python library that facilitates printing colored text in the terminal across different platforms.